If you're assigning this to your students, copy the worksheet to your account and save. When creating an assignment

 The setting of a story can have a big impact on character actions, plot, and expectations.
 A story that takes place in fifth century China would mean a completely different atmosphere from a modern day story.
 When settings change, even if just a little, characters may behave differently or the conflict may develop.
 Use setting map worksheets when reading literature in an unfamiliar setting or literature with multiple settings.
 Understanding setting is often vital for historical fiction, science fiction, and biographies.

-To make a setting map worksheet, choose a template below!
+To make a setting map worksheet, choose a template above!
 Once you're in the Storyboard Creator, click on each of the elements on the template to change them to fit your needs.
 When you're done, hit "Save & Exit"!
-You can print off your worksheet from the next screen, or it will be saved to your account.
+You can print your worksheet right away, or simply keep it in your storyboard library until you are ready to use it.